raspberrypi/documentation/configuration/use-a-proxy.md

 sudo visudo
 ```

-+ Add the following line to the file so `sudo` use the environment variables you just created:
++ Add the following line to the file so `sudo` will use the environment variables you just created:

 ```
 Defaults	env_keep+="http_proxy https_proxy no_proxy"